seashell/cli/README.md

 # Seashell CLI

 Teams often have struggle to manually setup and configure local development environments and integrate them to their cloud infrastructure.
-The Seashell CLI provides them with a tool that assists developers by:
+The Seashell CLI provides them with a tool to:
-  * Setting up software development tools in isolated local environments
+  * Setup software development tools in isolated local environments
-  * Configuring and integrating local/remote development environments with their cloud infrastructure deployed via Seashell
+  * Configure, integrate and sync local/remote development environments with their cloud infrastructure deployed via Seashell

 ## Getting started